rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-22-compiler-team-ambitions-2022.md

 #### async crashdump dissection

-[mw], from Microsoft, is driving the [async crashdump initiative](https://rust-lang.github.io/async-crashdump-debugging-initiative/), which will enable developers to understand the control-flow stacks encoded in crashdumps for their async Rust programs.
+[michaelwoerister], from Microsoft, is driving the [async crashdump initiative](https://rust-lang.github.io/async-crashdump-debugging-initiative/), which will enable developers to understand the control-flow stacks encoded in crashdumps for their async Rust programs.
 He is `@**mw**` [on zulip].

 There is a ton of other work being done in the Async Rust space.
 Check out the [Async Vision web site](https://rust-lang.github.io/wg-async/welcome.html) for more information.

 ### Debugging Initiatives (🦀)